 On E46, E83 and M54 models, check Fuse 30 and also Fuse 9.
 On E53 and M62 models, check Fuse 5.
 On E60, E63, E64, E65, E66 and N62 models, check Fuse 008 located in the IVM.

 On some 2007 3 Series BMWs (E90, E91, E92 & E93), the CBS system may indicate the brake pads are worn out when in fact they are not.
 The problem is a software glitch that overestimates the amount of brake pad wear.
 BMW tech bulletin SI B 32 02 08 (April 2008) covers how to use a factory scan tool to check the CBS estimated brake wear by comparing calculated wear against actual wear.
-If the two don’t match, the fix is to reprogram the Dynamic Stability Control Module with updated software from BMW.
+If the two do not match, the fix is to reprogram the Dynamic Stability Control Module with updated software from BMW.

 The instrument cluster on many late-model BMWs can also display more than 400 "Check Control" messages, everything from powertrain faults to brake faults to flat tires.
 BMW tech bulletin SI B 62 06 07 (March 2007) covers instances where the vehicle owner sees a "Check Control" message but the message is no longer displayed.
 The instrument cluster stores the last 72 messages that were shown, which can be recalled with a factory scan tool, or by turning the ignition on and using the turn signal/high beam switch to display the message codes.